RowanHarley/Slither-Server/README.md

 - [ ] ...

 If you have any suggestions, please feel free to comment them [here](https://github.com/RowanHarley/Slither-Server/issues/1)

+<a name = "beta-versions" href="#beta-versions"></a>

+## Beta Version's

+If you wish to try out the beta versions, I have created a branch which you can download beta version's from.
+I'd recommend using 0.0.3 for a better performance and less bugs

 <a name="contributions" href="#contributions"></a>

 ## Contributions